jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 - Powerful programming language doesn't guarantee good design​.
 - Designing skills are prerequisite for serious programming.

+# 3. Principles

-## 2.3.
+## 3.1.
 SRP - Single Responsibility Principle

 - Every object should have a ​single responsibility, ​and that responsibility ​should be entirely encapsulated ​by the class.
 - This will be you can't think about that, a **class** can only be changed for the sake of the purpose, it is the responsibility that is imposed on that class.